 It is not only the speed of information access that is making a difference. sales-i also provides granular detail, presented graphically, so sales executives can identify whether sales of a particular product line are down.
 “Now we can track trends by product, sales history and against the industry norm,” Andrew explains.
 “This means that even if a customer has maintained spending levels, we can spot if their purchasing of individual items is down.
 Restoring four products could mean a difference of £20,000 a month.”

-The data being viewed is ‘live’ too, so all sales personnel are able to see the latest leakage reports and up-to-the-minute activity on any account, ensuring a fully joined-up experience both in- and outside the office.
+The data being viewed is ‘live’ too, so all sales personnel are able to see the latest variance reports and up-to-the-minute activity on any account, ensuring a fully joined-up experience both in- and outside the office.

 “sales-i is a genuinely useful tool,” Andrew says.
 “If it didn’t produce results, no one would use it, but everyone loves it!
 Another reason for that is the ease of use.
 We use the service on demand, so we get the information we need and don’t have to worry about how it all works.
 We are very pleased with it – particularly the external staff who aren’t known for their ability to absorb change.
 It gives them the sales intelligence they need so they can react.
 All the hard work has been taken out, leaving them to focus on closing the deals.”